varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish logs transactions chronologically as `Figure 7 <#figure-7>`_ shows.
-   The ``varnishlog`` is one of the most used tools and offers mechanisms to reorder transactions grouped by session, client- or backend-request.
+   The ``varnishlog`` is one of the most used tools and offers mechanisms to reorder transactions grouped by TCP session, frontend- or backend worker.
+   We talk more on transactions in the next subsection.

    The various arguments of ``varnishlog`` are mostly designed to help you find exactly what you want, and filter out the noise.
    On production traffic, the amount of log data that Varnish produces is staggering, and filtering is a requirement for using ``varnishlog`` effectively.
    Next section explains transactions and how to reorder them.

 Transactions
 ------------

-.. training: transactions is everything that starts and ends a session.
+..
+TODO for the author: Add diagram that shows different transactions The diagram shows:

-.. the sooner a transaction ends, the sooner you see it.
+   - the sooner a transaction ends, the sooner you see it
-.. add a diagram like the one made by Dridi
-.. transactions 0 are everything that varnish does but no part of a specific transaction
+   - transactions with VXID 0 are everything that Varnish does but no part of a specific transaction

 - One transaction is one work item in Varnish.
 - Share a single Varnish Transaction ID (VXID) per types of transactions.
-  Examples of transaction types are:
+  Transaction types are:

- - Session
+ - ``session``: TCP session
- - Client request
- - Backend request

-- Transaction reasons.
-Examples:
+ - ``request``: Transaction handled by the frontend- or backend worker

+- Each transaction has a reason, for examples:

  - ESI request
  - restart